NishikiChisato/CppSelfLearningNote/CMU15-445/Notes/BufferPoolManager/Buffer Pool Manager.md

 ![HeapFile](./img/HeapFile.png)

-DBMS also maintain some special page called *directory*, which store the location of the page in which we store data.
+DBMS also maintain some special page called *directory*, which store the location of the page in which we store data **in database file**.
 Intuitively, the role of directory is similar to index

 ![Directory](./img/Directory.png)